 Since they bought this policy in, we've haven't seen a single substantiated complaint about it.

-Basically, it prioritises email, browsing, gaming and VoIP traffic, and may restrict P2P, newsgroups and large downloads at busy times: 4pm and 11pm weekdays, and all day at the weekend.
+Basically, it prioritises email, browsing, gaming, streaming, and VoIP traffic and may restrict P2P, newsgroups and large downloads at busy times: between 5pm and midnight weekdays, and all day at the weekend.

 Sky also say that very heavy users who regularly download large amounts may have their speeds slowed down at peak times.
 They say this should be fewer than 5% of customers.